cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter4.typ

 The considered shapes were parallelepiped, cylinder, ellipsoid, cone, pyramid and tetrahedron.
 Initially, the goal was to solve the inverse problem regardless of the sample’s shape.
 However, as will be discussed in @chap:transformations, it is more practical to begin by solving the problem for one shape at a time.

-=== Exploratory data analysis
+== Exploratory data analysis

-A histogram of the first resonance frequency $omega_0$ was plotted using a logarithmic scale on the y-axis, and is shown in @fig:omega_distribution.
+Using the data generated with the combinatorial approach, a histogram of the first resonance frequency $omega_0$ was plotted using a logarithmic scale on the y-axis, and is shown in @fig:omega_distribution.
 This visualization helps assess the distribution shape of $omega_0$ across the dataset.
 The use of a log scale suggests the frequency values span multiple orders of magnitude which suggests that the features referring to the frequencies should be, in principle, their logarithms.

 #figure(
   image("../images/omega_distribution.png", width: 75%),